Radio Emission from Broad Absorption Line Quasars: Discussion

-Why do most ALQs have $M_{\rm BH} > 10^9\,M_{\odot}$, which is typical for RL quasars, but have $R$ of RQ quasars?
 One possibility is that the outflows may disrupt the formation or collimation of radio jets.
-An anti-correlation between the equivalent width of the C\,IV absorption line and the optical to X-ray spectral slope $\alpha_{\rm ox}$ shows that the objects with higher wind velocities generally have steeper $\alpha_{\rm ox}$ and thus weaker X-ray emission \citep{Brandt2000, Laor2002, Gibson2009}.
-This may suggest that a strong disk wind can clear the hot coronal gas, which weakens the X-ray emission and also quenches the jet formation.
-If this is true, it may suggest that the coronal emission in the ALQs is weak, and the flat-spectrum radio emission is probably caused by the strong absorption, rather than comes from the corona.
+An anti-correlation between the equivalent width of the \ion{C}{4} absorption line and the optical to X-ray spectral slope $\alpha_{\rm ox}$ shows that the objects with higher wind velocities have steeper $\alpha_{\rm ox}$, that is weaker EUV and X-ray emission \citep{Brandt2000,Laor2002,Gibson2009,Timlin2021}, which is not expected in the thin accretion disk models.
+A possible mechanism which suppresses the jet formation in strong wind objects, is that the wind drives away the hot coronal gas reducing the X-ray emission, and thus disrupts the jet formation, as suggested in various studies of the jet-wind connection \citep[e.g.][]{Jackson2025}.
+If this is true, it may suggest that the coronal emission, both the radio and the X-ray, in the BALQs is weak.
+In this case, the flat-spectrum radio emission is probably not due to the compact coronal synchrotron self-absorption, but rather an extended steep-spectrum source, such as a wind, which is flattened by the foreground free-free absorption gas.

-Star formation produces both synchrotron emission from supernova remnants and free-free emission form H\,II regions.
-The resolution of the observations corresponds to the spatial scales of $\sim$ 1--3\,kpc, which may include significant radio emission from the host galaxy SF activity.
-However, the SF-related radio emission tends to show a rather uniform steep slope with $\alpha \simeq -0.8$ in the GHz regime, which is not consistent with the slopes observed here.
+Star formation produces both synchrotron emission from supernova remnants and free-free emission form \ion{H}{2} regions.
+The resolution of the observations corresponds to the spatial scales of $\sim$ 1--3\,kpc, which may include a fraction of radio emission associated with the host SF activity.
+However, the SF-related radio emission tends to dominate in the MHz regime and show a rather uniform steep slope with $\alpha \simeq -0.8$ in the GHz regime \citep{Magnelli2015,CalistroRivera2017,Gim2019,An2021}, which is not consistent with the slopes observed here.
+Thus the contribution of SF is probably not significant at the observed frequencies.